theisolinearchip/attiny85_dice/README.md

-# attiny85_dices
+# attiny85_dice

-I started this project to learn more about how to design a PCB from scratch, so I wrote two different sets of dices in order to flash them into a couple of attiny85's.
+I started this project to learn more about how to design a PCB from scratch, so I wrote two different sets of dice in order to flash them into a couple of attiny85's.

 - **d1ce** is a single d6 dice that uses 7 leds to show each dot.
 A **standard 8-bit shifter** is used to control the different sides
 - **dic3** is a three-dice-pack that uses different led segments to display numeric values up to 99.
 It uses a **max7219** to control the numbers and it allows different sides for each dice (so you can "roll" one d20 and two d8, for example)